A link condition for simplicial complexes, and CUB spaces: Introduction

 One simple combinatorial notion of nonpositive curvature is that of systolic complexes (\cite{januskiewicz_swiatkowski_systolic}, \cite{przytycki_systolic_fixed_point}, \cite{osajda_przytycki_systolic_boundary}); however, one cannot one tile $\R^n$ by a systolic complex, for $n \geq 3$.
 There is not even a proper action of $\Z^3$ on a systolic complex.

-A naive approach would be to consider the Euclidean metric of a regular simplex for each simplex, and wonder whether the resulting metric is CAT(0).
+A naive approach would be to consider the Euclidean metric of a standard unit simplex, where each edge has length $1$, and wonder whether the resulting metric is CAT(0).
 However, it only works well in dimensions $1$ and $2$: indeed, according to~\cite{Kpoczynski_pak_przytycki_acute_triangulations}, any regular CAT(0) simplicial complex is systolic.
 And if $\R^n$ is tiled by Euclidean simplices with acute angles, then $n \leq 3$.

 \mk

 These negative results suggest that we need to consider simplicial complexes where simplices have a particular symmetry.
 We will consider two such symmetries: \bit \item The case where simplices have a cyclic order symmetry, which we call type A, which corresponds for instance to the case of the $\tilde{A}_n$ simplex tiling of $\R^n$, see Figure~\ref{fig:A2tilde_pavage}. \item The case where simplices have a total order symmetry, which we call type C, which corresponds for instance to the case of the $\tilde{C}_n$ simplex tiling of $\R^n$, see Figure~\ref{fig:C2tilde_pavage}. \eit